ajaysagarn/log-search/README.md

 ## Running this project

-This project consists of multiple sub modules that make up the overall root module.
+This project consists of multiple sub-modules that make up the overall root module.
 There are 3 modules namely
 1. GrpcRestLambda : A scala project that implements a lambda function which can handle requests in both GRPC as well as REST style.
 2. GrpcProto: A scala module that consists of the protobuf file.
 Compiling this project generated the required classes from the protobuf.
-3. AkkaService: An Akka service that implements two REST API calls that functions as a wrapper on the client side to redirects any requests to the AWS API gateway.
+3. AkkaService: An Akka service that implements two REST API calls that functions as a wrapper on the client side to re-directs any requests to the AWS API gateway.

 Below are the steps that need to be followed in order to run the project
 1. Open the command prompt/terminal at the root directory of the project and run the command ``sbt clean compile``.